bitnami/charts/bitnami/suitecrm/README.md

 <!--- app-name: SuiteC&reg;M -->

-# SuiteC&reg;M packaged by Bitnami
+# SuiteCRM packaged by Bitnami

-SuiteC&reg;M is a completely open source, enterprise-grade Customer Relationship Management (CRM) application.
-SuiteC&reg;M is a fork of the popular SugarCRM application.
+SuiteCRM is a completely open source, enterprise-grade Customer Relationship Management (CRM) application.
+SuiteCRM is a fork of the popular SugarCRM application.

 [Overview of SuiteC&reg;M](http://www.suitecrm.com/)